teemow/Blog/source/_posts/2003-09-09-87-dollars-billion.markdown

 Just read this on [Birdhouse](http://birdhouse.org/blog/archives/001049.php):

-&lt;I&gt;How much is $87 billion?
+*How much is $87 billion?
 For that amount of money, America could:
 Solve the school budget crisis in every one of our communities, OR
 Provide health insurance for every uninsured American child for 15 years, OR
-Provide food for all 6 million of the children who die from hunger around the world for 7 years.&lt;/I&gt;
+Provide food for all 6 million of the children who die from hunger around the world for 7 years.*